MikeHankinson/kickstarter-analysis/README.md

 - Find source data to be used as effective comparison.
 - Retrieve data from repository.
 - Clean data for purpose.
-- Analyzed data for trends.
+- Analyze data for trends.
 - Provide recommendations.

 ## Analysis and Challenges